 Now you may say to yourself “Well, that’s all very well to criticize, but you couldn’t do any better.” but there you would be mistaken.
 I too am an author, and just to demonstrate my point, here is how I would re-write those two sentences.
 Perhaps you prefer Shad’s rendition.
 It is, at least, shorter.
 But I vastly prefer:

 When Daylen recovered from his reverie, he was staring at a liver-spotted hand.
 Much like the ancient desk beneath it, the skin was riddled with seams and blotched with stains.
 He sighed, and the sound too was like the skin, thin and cracked.Paul Spooner

 That’s enough on that topic.
-The fact that I finished the book, and got a good measure of enjoyment from it, demonstrates that these flaws are not fatal.
+Despite my critiques, the fact that I finished the book shows it has merit.
 But they stand to be much improved.
 Shad even seems aware of the “show, don’t tell” principle that summarizes most of these offenses, as he writes:

 But being told of something is far different from experiencing it firsthand.Foreward to Chapter Four of Shadow of the Conqueror by Shad M. Brooks